jaskaransarkaria/programming-timer-server/README.md

 ## Stack

   * `Go` - An open source programming language that makes it easy to build simple, reliable, and efficient software.
-  * `Kubernetes` - an open-source system for automating deployment, scaling, and management of containerized applications.
+  * `Kubernetes` - An open-source system for automating deployment, scaling, and management of containerized applications.
-  * `scripts/` - build and deploy bash scripts.
+  * `scripts/` - Build and deploy with bash scripts.

 ## Getting Started